-3D Printers - See Fire Safety/Electrical Appliances.
+3D Printers - These are not permitted in Residence Halls.
+See Fire Safety/Electrical Appliances.

 Accommodations - Otterbein University provides reasonable accommodations to persons with disabilities who have a verifiable need for the reasonable accommodation because of a disability as defined by the Americans with Disabilities Act (ADA) Section 12102.
 A reasonable accommodation is an exception to the usual rules or policies that a person with a disability needs because of their disability to have an equal opportunity to use and enjoy Otterbein University owned housing.